I’m a UX Consultant

 From Front End Designer / Coder to UX Consultant

 I’m an evangelist for the User Centred Design approach; anchoring interaction and interface decisions firmly on insights gleaned from an arsenal of research techniques.
-Through experience, I’ve seen how much more quickly and accurately project teams can work when they’ve been given the necessary insights into both business and user needs.
+Through experience, I’ve seen how much more quickly and effectively project teams can work when they’ve been given the necessary insights into both business and user needs.

 I’ll always try to find a way to introduce users and their stories into the product process – showing how they feel, think and engage in and around the digital world.
 Whenever product teams are given the right information to build for people – a better product emerges.

 I love the challenge of a big nasty problem.

 It may start with a business need, or a user issue, or both.
 Solutions have sometimes appeared, almost by magic, after talking to only a handful of people.
 And at other times simplicity and clarity has been elusive and required deep-dives of one-on-one interviews and / or ethnography followed by careful analysis.